The Fly View is used to command and monitor the vehicle when flying.

 - Press the element to switch Video and Map to foreground.

 - QGroundControl supports RTP and RTSP video streaming over your vehicles UDP connection.
-It also support directly connected UVC device support.
+It also supports directly connected UVC devices.
 QGC video support is further discussed in the Video README.

 - A Telemetry Overlay is automatically generated as a subtitle file

 - Confirmation Slider: Context sensitive slider to confirm requested actions.
 Slide to start operation.
 Press X to cancel.

 There are a number of other elements that are not displayed by default/are only displayed in certain conditions.
 For example, the multi-vehicle selector is only displayed if you have multiple vehicles, and the preflight checklist tool button is only displayed if the appropriate setting is enabled.